transferzero/api-documentation/_docs/additional-features.md

 {% include language-tabbar.html prefix="collection-flow-response" raw=data-raw %}

-For the above example, it shows that `ussd_popup` is not available and you can only use `voucher` to initiate the collection.
+For the above example, it shows that `mtn` is not available and you can only use `vodafone` to initiate the collection.

 # Auto cancellation and refund of transactions